-Critical to successful water system recovery following a contamination event, decontamination has repeatedly been highlighted as a significant issue for the water sector.

-This is evidenced by the numerous working groups and councils that have strategized and formulated the most appropriate courses of action (Water Sector Coordinating Council, 2007; Water Sector Decontamination Workshop, 2008).
-In addition governmental agencies such as the US Environmental Protection Agency (USEPA), and trade associations such as the American Water Works Association (AWWA) and the Water Research Foundation (WRF), develop and maintain guidance documents (USEPA 2012; Water Research Foundation, 2009), case studies (USEPA, 2008; Murray et al., 2010), and tools (Sandia National Laboratories, 2010; USEPA, 2013a, 2014b, c) that
+Decontamination procedures are critical to successful water system recovery following a contamination event.
+They have repeatedly been highlighted as a significant issue for the water sector by the numerous working groups and councils that have strategized and formulated the most appropriate courses of action (Water Sector Coordinating Council, 2007; Water Sector Decontamination Workshop, 2008).
+In addition, governmental agencies such as the US Environmental Protection Agency (USEPA), and trade associations such as the American Water Works Association (AWWA) and the Water Research Foundation (WRF), develop and maintain guidance documents (USEPA, 2012; Water Research Foundation, 2009), case studies (USEPA, 2008; Murray et al., 2010), and tools (Sandia National Laboratories, 2010; USEPA, 2013a, 2014b, c) that are intended to enhance water infrastructure resiliency to contamination events.

-- are intended to enhance water infrastructure resiliency to contamination events.
-In particular, the USEPA has published a series of guides, collectively known as the Response Protocol Toolbox (USEPA, 2003a, c, d, e, f, 2004b, c, d), for addressing security and protection of the drinking water and wastewater sectors and actively maintains the Threat Ensemble Vulnerability Assessment (TEVA) program (Murray et al., 2004).
-However, synthesized information for water systems to make informed deci- - sions regarding decontamination of compromised drinking water systems is lacking, as disparate sources of information cloud the resolution process.
-No comprehensive software application currently exists to guide utility managers and planners through the process of recovering after a contamination event in a distribution system.
-Therefore, a significant disconnect remains between the numerical modeling applications, such as EDMLETE - EPANET2, and taking the appropriate course of action during contamination episodes.
+Of particular interest to those in the United States, the USEPA has published a series of guides, collectively known as the Response Protocol Toolbox (USEPA, 2003a, c, d, e, f; 2004b, c, d), for addressing security and protection of the drinking water and wastewater sectors.
+The USEPA actively maintains the Threat Ensemble Vulnerability Assessment (TEVA) program (Murray et al., 2004).
+However, synthesized information for water systems to make informed decisions regarding decontamination of compromised drinking water systems is lacking.
+This disconnect exists because disparate sources of information cloud the resolution process.
+No preexisting software application provides utility managers and planners with recovery guidance after a contamination event.
+Therefore, a significant disconnect remains between the numerical modeling applications, such as EPANET2, and taking the appropriate course of action during contamination episodes.
 Appropriate decontamination procedures are further contorted by the actions incorporated at the individual utility level, through site-specific Vulnerability Assessments (USEPA, 2002a, c), Emergency Response Plans (ERPs) (USEPA, 2003b, 2004a), and Sanitary Surveys (USEPA, 1995, 2001).

-Vulnerability assessments include a review of - pipes and constructed conveyances; physical barriers; water collection, pretreatment, treatment, storage and distribution facilities; electronic, computer or other automated systems which are utilized by the public water system; the use, storage, or handling of various chemicals; and the operation and maintenance of the system.
-ERP's include plans, procedures, and identification of equipment that can be implemented or utilized in the event of a terrorist or other intentional attack on the public water system.
-The ERP also includes actions, procedures, and identification of equipment which can prevent or significantly lessen the impact of terrorist attacks or other intentional actions on public health and safety and the supply of drinking water provided to communities and
+Vulnerability assessments include a series of analyses: (1) a review of pipes and constructed conveyances; (2) physical barriers; (3) water collection, pretreatment, treatment, storage and distribution facilities; (4) electronic, computer or other automated systems which are utilized by the public water system; (5) the use, storage, or handling of various chemicals; and the operation and maintenance of the system.
+ERPs include plans, procedures, and identification of equipment that can be implemented or utilized in the event of a terrorist or other intentional attack on the public water system.
+The ERP also includes actions, procedures, and identification of equipment which can prevent or significantly lessen the impact of terrorist attacks or other intentional actions on public health and safety and the supply of drinking water provided to communities and individuals.

-- individuals.
 Sanitary surveys review a water system's source water (identifying sources of contamination using results of source water assessments where available), facilities, equipment, operation, maintenance and monitoring compliance in order to evaluate the adequacy of the system, its sources and operations, and the distribution of safe drinking water.
-The findings from these efforts at the local level are paired with information - produced by government and trade associations and provided to output decision mod-10 els for contamination events.
+The findings from these efforts at the local level are paired with information produced by government and trade associations and provided to output decision models for contamination events.